Scafell: Wasdale

 The classic ascent via Lord's Rake path from Wastwater follows the main Scafell Pike footpath to Hollow Stones, then up to Lord's Rake.
 Lord's Rake may be followed in its entirety, or near the top of the first col, a diversion may be made onto the West Wall Traverse, the exit of which lies closer to the summit.
 However one section of Lord's Rake is now threatened by unstable rocks following a rock fall in 2001.
 An alternative is to ascend from the Burnmoor track via Green How, but this misses the rock scenery of Scafell Crag.

 Eskdale

-A pleasant but lengthy alternative begins from Boot in Eskdale, following the River Esk upstream, and scrambling up to the summit by way of Foxes Tarn.
+A longer alternative begins from Boot in Eskdale, following the River Esk upstream, and scrambling up to the summit by way of Foxes Tarn.
 A gentler return can be made across moorland, by way of the Burnmoor Tarn.
 Also starting in Eskdale, the Terrace route can be followed from Wha House, first ascending Slight Side.